HBO Now: Development

 Following the end of the exclusivity period, HBO Now for Android and Amazon Kindle Fire was released on July 16, 2015.
 HBO Now apps for Xbox 360 and Xbox One were released on April 21, 2016.
-On September 15, Sony announced that HBO Now will be available on the PlayStation 3 and PlayStation 4, which was later released on September 29, 2016 in anticipation for the series premiere of Westworld on October 2, and that anyone that subscribed to HBO on PlayStation Vue would be able to access HBO Now at no extra cost.
+On September 15, 2016, Sony announced that HBO Now would be available on the PlayStation 3 and PlayStation 4, which was later released on September 29, in anticipation for the series premiere of Westworld on October 2, and that anyone that subscribed to HBO on PlayStation Vue would be able to access HBO Now at no extra cost.

 On May 27, 2020, WarnerMedia launched HBO Max, a successor to HBO Now that additionally incorporates a broad array of content from other WarnerMedia properties and third-party content providers.
-HBO Now subscribers that are billed directly by HBO were migrated to HBO Max on-launch at no additional cost.
-HBO Now will not be immediately discontinued, with WarnerMedia noting that some streaming devices may not be immediately supported on the revamped service, and renegotiations would be required with third-party resellers such as Apple, Roku and Hulu.
+HBO Now subscribers that had been billed directly by HBO were migrated to HBO Max on-launch at no additional cost.
+HBO Now was not immediately discontinued, with WarnerMedia noting that some streaming devices would not be immediately supported on the service, and renegotiations would be required with third-party resellers such as Apple, Roku and Hulu.

-Apple and Hulu would reach agreements to migrate their HBO Now customers to HBO Max.
-On June 12, 2020, HBO announced that the HBO Now app on remaining platforms not yet supported by HBO Max (including Amazon Fire OS, Roku OS and select legacy TiVo devices) would be rebranded as "HBO” on August 1.
-Support for TiVo devices was discontinued on August 31 from the same year, albeit without a replacement as the DVR manufacturer had not reached a deal to supersede it with HBO Max.
+Apple and Hulu would reach agreements to replace HBO Now with HBO Max.
+On June 12, 2020, HBO announced that the HBO Now app on remaining platforms not supported by HBO Max at the time (including Amazon Fire OS, Roku OS and select legacy TiVo devices) would be rebranded as simply "HBO" on August 1.
+Support for TiVo devices was discontinued on August 31, 2020, but without a replacement as the DVR manufacturer had not reached a deal to replace it with HBO Max.
 The HBO app was relegated thereafter to a default HBO streaming platform for remaining major streaming marketplaces Amazon and Roku, which delayed replacement for several months due to disagreements over contractual distribution terms.
 Amazon Fire OS and Fire TV devices replaced it with HBO Max on November 16, 2020.
-Roku OS continued to offer the HBO app thereafter; however, on December 16, Roku reached an agreement with WarnerMedia to offer HBO Max on its TV sets and set-top devices effective the following day.
+Roku OS continued to offer the HBO app thereafter; however, on December 16, Roku reached an agreement with WarnerMedia to offer HBO Max on its television sets and set-top devices effective the following day.
 As a result, the HBO Now/HBO streaming app was discontinued on December 17, with subscribers of the app through Roku being converted to HBO Max and Roku remotes manufactured between 2015 and 2020 with a HBO Now shortcut button now automatically redirecting users to the HBO Max app.